MarkoPapic/pinvoke/README.md

 Explicitly build for `x86` or `x64`.
 The `Any CPU` configuration can lead to a mismatch between the platforms.

+### 4. Enable unmanaged code debugging

+Go it `CsharpClient` project properties and in the `Debug` pane, check the "_Enable native code debugging_" option.

 ## Steps that need to be done